Skip to content

 Health benefits value?

-Daily cycling 5+ miles: 50% reduced cardiovascular disease risk, 30% reduced cancer risk, mental health improvements. public healthcare estimates 100-300/year saved per active cyclist.
+Daily cycling 5+ miles: 50% reduced cardiovascular disease risk, 30% reduced cancer risk, mental health improvements. the universal healthcare system estimates 100-300/year saved per active cyclist.
 Combined: actual savings beyond pure financial typically 2-3x calculated direct savings.
 Health value often exceeds direct savings.

 What if weather bad?